 - Grab App: to avoid taxi scams, you can book a trip with Grab App.
 It’s actually safer and more reliable.
 Although, fares go a little more expensive during rush hours.

 - Motorbikes: A faster way than public taxis because of its capability to avoid traffic.
 Prices are generally almost the same as the public taxis, but are not metered.

-- Tuktuks: Tuktuks are one unique mode of transportation available in Bangkok.
-It is a colorful three wheeler motorbike vehicle that are also used as public taxis.
+- Tuktuks: Tuktuks are the unique mode of transportation available in Bangkok.
+It is a colorful three-wheeler motorbike vehicle that is also used as public taxis.
 However, tuktuk drivers usually charge higher rates to tourists.

 Where to stay?

 You will definitely not have a problem when it comes to finding accommodation that fit your preference.
-Ranging from hostels or airbnbs to luxury ones, Bangkok has them all!
+Ranging from hostels or airbnbs to luxury hotels, Bangkok has them all!

 My Personal Choice: Lub d Hostel, Siam Square

 - The atmosphere, the friendly staff, my comfortable room, its accessible location and its affordable price all made this hostel the perfect one for my Bangkok adventure!